100 best John Wayne movies

 The swaggering masculinity Wayne infused into characters bled off-screen and permeated American culture for decades with nostalgia for unencumbered male machismo and a sense of a man's personal responsibility to be true to his own nature, popular opinion notwithstanding.
 By the time Wayne appeared in John Ford's "3 Godfathers" in 1948, his on-screen persona of the hardened, egoist male had firmly politicized the Western hero with shades of disgust for things like communism and liberalism.

 Wayne is still a hotly debated figure today.
-In June 2020, calls were renewed to change the name of John Wayne Airport in Orange County, California, over Wayne's 1971 interview in Playboy when he came out in favor of white supremacy, expressed no remorse over slavery or the treatment of Native Americans throughout American history, and used a homophobic slur to describe the actors in "Midnight Cowboy."
-Yet despite such prejudices, Wayne had a reputation for being an honest, supportive, hardworking colleague on set, with particular respect and deference shown to his female co-stars.
+In November 2023, actor Robert De Niro slammed the Western star while giving a speech at the Gotham Awards, citing Wayne's previous comments calling Native Americans "selfish."
+De Niro was referencing Wayne's infamous 1971 interview in Playboy when he came out in favor of white supremacy, expressed no remorse over slavery or the treatment of Native Americans throughout American history, and used a homophobic slur to describe the actors in "Midnight Cowboy."
+Yet despite his prejudices, Wayne had a reputation for being an honest, supportive, hardworking colleague on set, with particular respect and deference shown to the women actors he worked with most often.

 The controversial film star was most famous for his roles in Westerns, but also starred in war dramas, took on the role of an American boxer in "The Quiet Man," and put himself on the other side of the camera as a producer and director, most notably of the Academy Award winning historical drama "The Alamo."
 Wayne was nominated three times for Academy Awards, winning once for Best Actor in 1970 for playing U.S. Marshal Reuben J. "Rooster" Cogburn in "True Grit."
 He was even posthumously awarded the Presidential Medal of Freedom in 1980 by Jimmy Carter.